kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 Include as much detail as possible so that people can understand the "how" of the system.
 The goal here is to make this feel real for users without getting bogged down.

--->
+TODO: ask antoine if these stories are complete/sufficient -->

 #### Story 1

+As a CRD owner, I should be able to author my CRD such that the openapi schema indicates which fields are members of this oneOf, so that when users crate custom resources, the oneOf fields will be automatically validated, without me having to write custom validation logic.

 #### Story 2

+As a maintainer of existing builtin APIs, I should be able to add new fields to a union and have it behave as expected.

 ### Notes/Constraints/Caveats (Optional)

 <!--
+TODO: ?
 What are the caveats to the proposal?
 What are some important details that didn't come across above?
 Go in to as much detail as necessary here.